Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 I'll tell you now.

-It'll be fucking legendary, even even in hell.
+You're suffering, it'll be fucking legendary, even in hell.
+It's a totally different movie.

 And everybody gets a pint.

-You know what I mean, like?
+It would be.

+Totally different.
 You know what I mean?

+Like, you know what I mean?
 Like.

+Like.

 You know what I mean?
+Like.
+You know what I mean?
+Like.

+Yeah.
 Well, Gavna, what's

+Gavna?
 Oh, for fuck's sake, no tears, please.
+Oh, for fuck's sake.

-save that suffering for later
+Save that suffering for later.

 there's no geographical or cultural location for him.

-His address, H.E.
+A.K.A.
+Hell, his address, H.E.

-double hockey sticks.
+double honky sticks.

 I just want to show this photograph.
+Is this you and Clive?

 As babies?